nirmal127001/Data_Engineering/README.md

 # Data Engineering Projects
 This repository contains Data Engineering based projects.
-Each Directory contains a fully implemented projects with in detail explanation.
+Each Directory contains a fully implemented project with in detail explanation.